 Lastly, keep a close eye on your analytics.
 Review your top and worst performing pages, analyze your audience, examine your rankings, inspect your visitors’ behavior, and check which device your customers are using.
 Doing this will help you decide if you need to tweak anything or keep it as it is.

-Comparing your old WordPress website stats to your new one is essential to keeping your webpage optimal.
+Comparing your old WordPress website stats to your new one is essential to keeping your SEO ranking.
 Plan your reorganization and make sure to redesign the website without losing SEO.

 A site overhaul might sound complicated, but it should be easy to carry out if you have the proper guidelines in place.
 Maintain updates and your website will continue to rank well in searches.